cosmos/ethermint-archive/README.md

 * Use the IP address to attach with `geth attach rpc:http://CONTAINER_IP:8545`.

 ### Development and building locally
-Ethermint uses glide for package management.
-After running `glide install`, you may build the `ethermint` executable by changing to the `cmd/ethermint` directory and running `go build .`.
+You can build the `ethermint` executable by running `go install cmd/ethermint`.
+For vendored packages, Ethermint uses glide.

 ### Running
 #### Ethermint